Create a Facial Verification System

 For this tutorial, you will use Viam Labs’s facial-detector

-module, available from the Viam registry.
+module, available from the Viam Registry.

 The facial-detector